gbolo/go-acme-store/README-WEBUI.md

 Go's `//go:embed` directive can only embed files in the same package or subdirectories.
 Since we embed in the `pkg/webui` package, the files must be at `pkg/webui/static/`.

-## No Sync Needed!

-There is only one location for web UI files - no syncing or duplication required.